 Graduate Summer Research Fellowship

-The Center for the Humanities, in partnership with the College and Graduate School of Architecture and Urban Design, is pleased to announce a new summer research fellowship opportunity for graduate students in the Humanities, Humanistic Social Sciences, Architecture, Urban Design and Landscape Architecture.
-As part of our interdisciplinary initiative on The Divided City, we are awarding multiple grants of up to $5,000 each in support of two months of full-time research by graduate students (M.U.D., M.Arch., M.L.A.
+The Center for the Humanities, in partnership with the College and Graduate School of Architecture and Urban Design, is pleased to announce a summer research fellowship opportunity for graduate students in the Humanities, Humanistic Social Sciences, Architecture, Urban Design and Landscape Architecture.
+As part of our interdisciplinary initiative on The Divided City, and as we did last year, we are awarding multiple grants of up to $5,000 each in support of two months of full-time research by graduate students (M.U.D., M.Arch., M.L.A.
 DrSU, or Ph.D.) on urban segregation broadly conceived.

-In order to support graduate student interest in and research on The Divided City and to forge sustainable interdisciplinary connections among graduate students in the humanities, architecture, and urban design, we are offering up to ten summer research fellowships for summer 2017.
+In order to support graduate student interest in and research on The Divided City and to forge sustainable interdisciplinary connections among graduate students in the humanities, architecture, and urban design, we are offering up to ten summer research fellowships for summer 2018.
 Research will be supported at the master’s, pre-dissertation, or dissertation level, with the amount of each fellowship capped at $5,000.
-All summer fellowship recipients will be required to attend the Summer City Seminar on methods in May, 2017, to participate in the City Seminar throughout the 2017-2018 academic year, and present and workshop their research findings in a fall City Seminar.
+All summer fellowship recipients will be required to attend the Summer City Seminar in May, 2018, to participate in the City Seminar throughout the 2018-2019 academic year, and present and workshop their research findings in a fall 2018 City Seminar.
 The fellowship tenure may be carried out in residence at Washington University, abroad, or at another appropriate site for the research.
-The application deadline is March 22, 2017, recipients will be notified by April 7, and funds will be dispersed on May 1.
+The application deadline is March 21, 2018, recipients will be notified by April 9, and funds will be dispersed on May 1.

 A proposal should contain the following information in one document